 My Mother, for whatever reason, didn't want me around Catholics.
-I never knew why except she generally followed my Grandfather's opinions, and he was a strong Southern Baptist and a Mason.
-One of my first crushes was on some fella named Steve whom I'd pass as I walked home from our public high school.
+I never knew why, except she generally followed my Grandfather's opinions, and he was a strong Southern Baptist and a Mason.
+One of my first crushes was on some fella named Steve, whom I'd pass as I walked home from our public high school.
 He went to Saint Joe's, the Catholic High School in my town.
-I'd find Steve perched on his front porch when I'd walk by carrying my books, and we'd chat--everyday, everyday, that is, till Mom got wind of it.
+I'd find Steve perched on his front porch when I'd walk by carrying my books, and we'd chat--every day, that is, till Mom got wind of it.

 And a good Protestant man, God gave me.
 After baby number one came at age 34 (we ended up with five little King's), I didn't want birth control pills in my system because I knew they weren't "natural."
 So I asked my wonderful Catholic neighbor, Virginia Soter, a mother of five from Newport News, Virginia, what she had used?
 She introduced me to "Natural Family Planning" through a newsletter she sent me from The Couple to Couple League in Cincinnati, Ohio.
 That publication gave me knowledge of the Catholic Church, and I knew then that I wanted to become a part.

-So after sixty years in the Protestant church including thirteen years of "Communion Clean- Up," one Sunday in January 2009, while dumping the wine down the sewer, I told God, "I can't do this anymore."
+So after sixty years in the Protestant church, including thirteen years of "Communion Clean- Up," one Sunday in January 2009, while dumping the wine down the sewer, I told God, "I can't do this anymore."
 And while driving home, the idea hit me.
 I could go to the early Catholic service at 8:00 A.M. (if they had one ?) then to the 10:30 P.M.
-Protestant service with my husband, if he'd let me.
+Protestant service with my husband if he'd let me.
 He did.

 Frugality is characterized by thriftiness and avoidance of waste.
 It is meager and involves little expense.
 Catholicism is living my faith through the Church which Jesus Christ founded.
 So what better way to live my Catholic faith than to live frugally so we can give generously.